mamabear25/blogginApi-alt/README.md

 ## Overview
 This is a simple REST API, it performs CRUD operations by making HTTP requests like GET, POST, PATCH and DELETE.

-This API is built using Node.JS, Express framework, mongoose and the MongoDB is the database of choice which is used for storing and retrieving data.
+This API is built using Node.JS, Express framework, mongoose and MongoDB is the database used to store and retrieve data.

 ### Base Url
 https://techmomma1.onrender.com/